-When SHTF, action won't mean a thing without a plan.
-I mean, what are you going to do?
+When SHTF, action won’t mean a thing without a plan.
+Come on, what are you going to do?
 Run around until you tire yourself out?

 With a plan in place, you won’t have to do that.
 You’ll actually have something to follow through, AND best of all, you ensure everyone’s safety with it, too.

 Ready to test your prepping skills?
 Let’s get into the nitty-gritty of what a bug out plan is:

 When disaster strikes, you’ll have to decide if it’ll be good to stay put and dig in your heels or if you’re ready to brave it out and head out to your bug out location.
 There are pros and cons to bugging in and bugging out.